 Freshman Winter Application Process

-Eighth-grade students who live full time with a parent or legal guardian in a participating school division prior to September 30, 2017, are eligible to apply during the Winter Round of admissions.
+Eighth-grade students who live full time with a parent or legal guardian in a participating school division prior to September 30, 2020, are eligible to apply during the Winter Round of admissions.
 Important Dates for 2020-2021 are posted!
 Calendar updated July 23, 2020!!

 Semifinalists are determined using grade point average (GPA) and Admission Test Percentiles